BioPAX/validator/README.md

 The BioPAX Validator is a command line tool, Java library, and online web service for BioPAX formatted pathway data validation.
-The validator checks for more than a hundred BioPAX Level3 rules and best practices, provides human readable reports and can automatically fix some common mistakes in data (can also process Level1 and Level2 data, which are first auto-converted to the Level3, and then Level3 rules apply).
+The validator checks for more than a hundred BioPAX Level3 rules and best practices, provides human-readable reports and can automatically fix some common mistakes in data (can also process Level1 and Level2 data, which are first auto-converted to the Level3, and then Level3 rules apply).
 The validator is in use by the BioPAX community and is continuously being